 Therefore someone throwing away that lottery ticket somehow makes some find them more contemptible..... than your cousin, your boy, your girl, your aunt/uncle, your mother, father, etc.

-Because we as the plebeians, the unwashed huddled masses of mediocrity for whom accomplishing such things would seem on its face patently absurd, find the fact that these two and others in their weight class of context and accomplishment had something so special that it granted them an out.
+Because we plebeians, the unwashed huddled masses of mediocrity for whom accomplishing such things would seem patently absurd, find the fact that these two, or others in their weight class of context and accomplishment, had something so special that it granted them an out.

-That somehow just on sheer, unbridled talent alone, they'd been made too special to fall in (or fall prey to) that same dull-knife disease of addiction and insecurity that haunt all too many of us.
+That somehow on sheer, unbridled talent alone, they'd been made too special to fall, or fall prey to, that same dull-knife disease of addiction and insecurity that haunts all too many of us.

-A disease that 31 years later continues to run roughshod over someone you know (whether it be you individually or at least someone you know personally) could be any one of even a small handful of acquaintances in this life you will in some way grapple and struggle with every day.
+A disease that 31 years later continues to run roughshod over someone you know, whether it’s you individually or someone you know personally, could be any one of even a small handful of acquaintances in this life that you will in some way grapple and struggle with every day.

 While as futile as the judgment from the sideline is with regards to someone you love, it is equally or probably even more misguided and presumptuous to do this with a stranger.